119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Inspection and Certification Fees

-In Ontario, an individual will require a structural inspection and a safety inspection before they can drive a salvage car again.
+In Ontario, you’ll need both a structural and a safety inspection before legally driving a salvage car again.
 Inspections are not free, and the costs could be high if the repairs are not carried out to standard.

 • Repair Costs